Using the DoNotRun Property to Isolate Server Functionality

-The Maximo and Tpae 6 and 7 applications are an all-inclusive set of services by default.
-How can the DoNotRun property be used to isolate specific types of services such as UI, MEA, and cron tasks into specific servers or clusters.
+The Maximo applications are an all-inclusive set of services by default.
+How can the mxe.crontask.donotrun System Property be used to isolate specific types of services such as UI, MEA, and cron tasks into specific servers or clusters.

 A Cron Task is a scheduled task that runs as configured by the system administrator.
 Some of the services controlled by cron tasks include but are not limited to:

-Maximo Enterprise Adapter (MEA) or Integration Framework (IF)
+- Maximo Enterprise Adapter (MEA) or Integration Framework (MIF)

-Directory Server Synchronization with the Maximo Database (LDAPSYNC)
+- Directory Server Synchronization with the Maximo Database (LDAPSYNC or VMMSYNC)